-The Psychology of Selling: 10 Brain Tricks to Improve Your Sales
+The Psychology of Selling: 10 Ways to Improve Your Sales

 The trick to making more sales is knowing that there are several tricks.
 There is no sure-fire way (without going Mad Queen) to force people to purchase your products.
-You can launch a sale, redesign your online store, or advertise the heck out of your business, but that can only go so far.
-Most of the time, success of a particular store or brand is the result of an accumulation of efforts - and not just one factor.
+You can create a website, launch a sale, redesign your online store, or advertise the heck out of your business, but that can only go so far.
+Most of the time, success of a particular store or brand is the result of an accumulation of efforts and marketing strategies - and not just one factor.

 One thing you can do is realize that we’re all human and tend to respond to certain things in a similar way from a psychological perspective.
 You can use this to your advantage if you know how.
 By tapping into the inner workings of the brain, you can learn small tips that make your products irresistible to your customers.

-Below, we’ll show you 10 of these ‘brain tricks’ to convince potential clients and improve your sales numbers.
+Below, we’ll show you 10 'psychology of selling’ tips to convince potential clients and improve your sales numbers.

 Sales strategist and best-selling author, Marc Wayshack says that prospects ask themselves the following two questions when interacting with a salesperson:

 Is this conversation going to be worth my time?